-CI-friendly UI testing tools: what are your options?December 28, 2016
+CI-friendly UI testing automation tools: what are your options?December 28, 2016

 UI testing automation is all the fuss due to an advent of new solutions promising to either excel or complete the functionality of “tried-and-true” tools of the past years.
 But how many of these automated testing tools (both new and old) are CI-friendly?
 Besides, how many of them are good at handling visual testing of websites and web apps?